yyang/edx-platform/docs/en_us/course_authors/source/creating_content/content_experiments.rst

   is referenced in the ``user_partition`` attribute of the ``<split_test>`` element in the content experiment file.

-* The ``groups`` definition identifies the groups, or segments, to which students are randomly assigned.
+* The ``groups`` array identifies the groups, or segments, to which students are randomly assigned.
 For XML courses, each group ``id`` value is referenced in the ``group_id_to_child`` attribute of the ``<split_test>`` element.

 ==========================================================
-Example of a More Complex Content Experiment Policy
+Example: Multiple Group Configurations
 ==========================================================

-The following is an example JSON object that defines two group configurations, the first with two student groups, the second with three student segments.
+The following is an example JSON object that defines two group configurations.
+The first group configuration divides students into two groups, and the second divides students into three groups.

 .. code-block:: json